How to Get Home From a Party Safely If You're Too Drunk to Drive

 4. Look Into Ride Services (e.g. Lyft and Uber)

 Relatively new to the scene are the private ride services.
 Unlike a taxi, for which you have to call and wait, the ride services will route the nearest available driver to your location, and wait time is minimal.
 Reservations are also available.
+It's all arranged through an app on your smart phone.

 Other benefits to the ride services include door-to-door service, like a taxi, but with cheaper rates.
 You can have a private ride, or you can share the ride with others going the same direction, and split the cost.